dinanoviana/osi/README.md

 This is a project for Dicoding submission.
-A simple website that provides the latest information about open source
+\nA simple website that provides the latest information about open source

 ## About The Project
 ![Sneak Peak](https://github.com/dinanoviana/osi/blob/master/assets/image/Screenshot.PNG)